 This cycle can also force people to pursue payday loans or other risky options for attempting to correct their financial situation, especially when it comes to debt.
 Unfortunately, personal loans like this often saddle someone with high-interest payments for many years, making it even harder to regain steady financial footing.

-Employers answering the call
+Companies answering the call

-How on-demand pay can help
+How fast, flexible payments can help

 The problems of financial insecurity and mental health issues are complex and far-reaching.
 But finding tangible solutions that can help your employees is the first step to improving their wellbeing and the success of your company as a whole.
 Taking small actions today can have a domino effect on those around you.
 Are you ready to be the catalyst for positive change?